Chat Commands & Cursor-Based Editing

 - ❌ File names or folders - Only document content and properties

-❌ Protected Fields (Nova Won't Edit These)
+Protected Fields — Nova Won't Edit These

-- created, date-created, created-date, creation-date
+Creation dates: created, date-created, created-date, creation-date

-- modified, last-modified, updated, date-modified
+Modification dates: modified, last-modified, updated, date-modified

-- id, uuid, uid, permalink, url, link
+Identifiers: id, uuid, uid, permalink, url, link

-- Won't create new frontmatter for general metadata operations (only exception is for tags)
+🚫 Won't create new frontmatter For general metadata operations (only exception is for tags)

-- Won't add new properties to documents without existing frontmatter
+🚫 Won't add properties without existing frontmatter Documents need existing frontmatter for property edits

 Natural Language Flexibility